Vegan San Francisco Guide to the Best Plant-Based Restaurants

 Beloved Café

-Deeply nourishing smoothies and superfood bowls are the main draw to this serene oasis in the bustling Mission District.
+Deeply nourishing smoothies and superfood bowls are the main draws to this serene oasis in the bustling Mission District.
 Even if all you do is sit at the hand-carved wooden bar and take in a pot of herb tea, you’ll feel fully recharged from the zen atmosphere.

 Cha-Ya SF (Vegan Japanese Restaurant)